mingislight/mingislight.github.io/_posts/2026-01-13-staying-fit-while-working-in-it.md

 ---

-### Rule 8: Be faithful today, with the right people around you
+### Rule 8: Be faithful today, have a fit heart

-I do not try to win the year.
+We do not need a big platform to matter.
-I focus on today.
-And today only.

-“Let tomorrow worry about itself.”
-Make today complete.

-I keep people around me who move and stay positive.
-Boxing.
-Jiu-jitsu.
-MMA.

-People who speak life to others.
-People who do the real work.
-People who lift others up and do not complain.
-People willing to set aside their own things for someone else.

-I measure progress, not appearance.
-Consistency, strength, energy, and focus matter more than comparison.
+We need to be faithful where we stand.
+In the little things.

+Who we are in private shows up in our work and our health.
+Be faithful in small things.

+Answer each ticket well.
+Train with purpose.
+Rest when we should.

+Then.
+Back to Rule 1.

 ---